ytliu0/DeltaT/README.md

 The notebook `DeltaT_examples.ipynb` shows examples of using these functions.

 The [cubic spline polynomials](http://astro.ukho.gov.uk/nao/lvm/Table-S15.2020.txt) were fitted to the &Delta;T data from -720 to 2019.
 Daily values of &Delta;T in 2019 and later can be constructed from the data in [IERS bulletins](https://www.iers.org/IERS/EN/Publications/Bulletins/bulletins.html), which  can be used to calculate the error of the extrapolation formula after 2019.
 This is demonstrated in the notebook and the result has been incorporated in the function `DeltaT_error_estimate()`.
-The csv file `DeltaT.csv` contains the &Delta;T data in 2019 and later computed from the IERS data.
+The csv file `DeltaT_IERS.csv` contains the &Delta;T data in 2019 and later computed from the IERS data.

 A javascript version of the code is used in my [eclipse website](http://ytliu.epizy.com/eclipse/).